Ekaterina-Bash/Laser-KIT/README.md

 # **:horse: Laser-Cut Horse Gift Kit**

 It's known, that the symbol of 2026 - is horse.
 So, let's create a New Year gift, inspired by this animal.
-To achieve this goal use laser cutting.
+To achieve this goal use plywood, laser cutting and imagination.

 ## **💻: Designing**
 1. You can use a lot of sources for searching ideas.
 Pinterest - is a good one.